-Beaman, a Republican, was the representative for Michigan's 1st congressional district from 1865 to 1871.
+Beaman was the representative for Michigan’s 1st congressional district and was a Republican.
+He served from 1865 to 1871.

 From Jul 1861 to Mar 1871, Beaman missed 591 of 3,202 roll call votes, which is 18.5%.
 This is better than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.